JustKshitijD/genomicsbench_palisade/README.md

 Given GenomicsBench repo code, we converted the benchmarks to Homomorphic Encryption (HE) domain using Palisade library, for which there is good community support.
-We modifiesD the Makefiles of the benchmarks such that programs are linked and compied using Palisade and the HE functions run appropriately.
+We modified the Makefiles of the benchmarks such that programs are linked and compied using Palisade and the HE functions run appropriately.
-RUn "make" from root of Genomicsbench or go into individual benchmarks and run "make" there to create executables.
+Run "make" from root of Genomicsbench or go into individual benchmarks and run "make" there to create executables.
 Can run the executables from "scripts" folder, as specified in "run-cpu.sh".

+FInd our source code of the converted kernels in benchmarks, for ex- For chain kernel, main file is "benchmarks/chain/src/host_kernel.cpp".
 Below is README file of GenomicsBench repo -

 <p align="center"><img src="https://github.com/arun-sub/punnet/blob/master/img/GenomicsBenchLogo-Colored.png" width="750"></p>